 Keto Trash Cookies

-The main takeaway is that these keto cookies are sweet, salty, delicious, and easily customizable.
 Our family is a big fan of salty and sweet combination recipes.
 And this recipe hit all the qualifiers to make it an instant hit in our home.

 I also added a couple of tablespoons of sugar-free maple syrup for flavor and for the added chewiness it provides.
 It’s something I experimented with when I made my keto chocolate chip cookies and found that it worked quite well.

-My recipe for keto trash can cookies uses several mix-ins but if you don’t have the same leftover keto-friendly options, then use what you have.
-Just keep the measurements the same and keep in mind that the macros will change accordingly.
+My recipe for gluten-free trash can cookies uses several mix-ins, but if you don’t have the same leftover keto-friendly pantry options, use what you have.

-If you decide to add the pieces of the chocolate bar you’ll want to press them to the top of the cookies before baking.
-Doing so won’t affect the flavor but it does make for a more visually appealing cookie.
+If you decide to add the pieces of the chocolate bar, you’ll want to press them to the top of the cookies before baking.
+Doing so won’t affect the flavor, but it does make for a more visually appealing cookie.

 Because I was looking for options that would give these trash can cookies an interesting texture, I used both coconut flakes and coconut chips.